New Whitehorse shelter operator removed crucial procedures, inquest hears

 Amendment to Yukon's Education Act offers credit to students who take local courses

+A group of students sits at a roundtable desk in a shop class.
 The legislation change, passed by Yukon MLAs last week, will enable students to take locally developed classes for high school credit.

 >> Read more